 How to prevent white stains on teeth?

-Maintaining great oral hygiene may help avoid dental issues including tooth decay, gum disease, white spots on teeth, and other stains.
+Maintaining excellent oral hygiene may help avoid dental issues including tooth decay, gum disease, white spots on teeth, and other stains.

-The American Dental Association (ADA) advises using fluoride toothpaste while brushing their teeth twice a day and flossing once a day.
+The NHS advises using fluoride toothpaste while brushing your teeth twice a day and flossing once daily.